Belteleradio: Radio Directorate of the BSSR (1953–1957)

-Gosteleradio BSSR (1957–1991)
+Gosteleradio of Belarusian SSR (1957–1991)

-In 1957, the Radio Control of the BSSR was reorganized into the State Committee of the BSSR on Television and Radio Broadcasting (Gosteleradio BSSR).
+In 1957, the Radio Control of the Belarusian SSR was reorganized into the State Committee of the Belarusian SSR on Television and Radio Broadcasting (Gosteleradio).
 In the 1960s, 70% of the territory of Belarus was provided with television.
 A two-program TV was formed (based on the programs of the 1st program of the Moscow Central Television).
-In the 1960s, complete radio coverage of Belarus was completed, new radio stations appeared: "Belarus" (05.1962), which provided regular broadcasting to foreign countries, "Belarusian Youth" (02.1963), "Rural Life" (04.1964).
-The department of theory and practice of radio broadcasting and television was opened at the Faculty of Journalism of the Belarusian State University with the aim of training qualified personnel.
-The volume of its own broadcasting was 718 hours a year, 50% of which was occupied by social and political programs.
+In 1960, complete radio coverage of Belarus was completed, new radio stations appeared: "Belarus" (1962), which provided regular broadcasting to foreign countries, "Belarusian Youth" (1963), "Rural Life" (1964).
+In 1968, The department of theory and practice of radio broadcasting and television was opened at the Faculty of Journalism of the Belarusian State University with the aim of training qualified personnel.
+The volume of its own broadcasting was 880 hours a year, with a third of that dedicated to political education.
 In the mid-1960s, its own production of feature and documentary television films began (on the basis of the main editorial office of Telefilm).
 In 1962, with the starting of Intervision, an exchange of programs with other republics began.
 In 1961, the Minsk Television Studio and the Committee for Radio and Television were merged into one creative team, in March 1964 it was renamed into the Studio of the Belarusian Television.

 In the 1970s, 22 radio broadcasting stations operated on the territory of Belarus.
 During this period, the transition to 3-program wire broadcasting was carried out, stereo broadcasting was formed on ultrashort waves.
 In 1972 the State Television and Radio Broadcasting of the BSSR launched the Krynitsa radio station on medium waves.
 By the beginning of the 80s, there were 6 regional bureaux, 115 district, 12 city and 32 factory radios.
 In the 1970s and 1980s, television broadcasting covered already 95% of the territory of Belarus.
 Since 1972, the programs have been broadcast on 3 programs, including color programs of its own production (since 1974).
 In 1978, the hardware-studio complex of the Belarusian Radio Television Center was put into operation, which made it possible to increase the volume and quality of the color image.
 In January 1981, Channel 6 aired an independent Belarusian program, which was not covered by programs from Moscow.
 In terms of the volume of its own production, it occupied the 6th place in the USSR, and its programs were watched by 86% of the inhabitants of Belarus.
 The broadcasting structure of the national TV channel consisted of 3 blocks: information and journalistic, scientific and educational and artistic.